thd3r/thd3r.github.io/_posts/2022-03-27-Customize-chirpy-jekyll-theme-and-deploy-it-on-github-pages.md

 ## Configure to Deploy the Website

+To deploy the website, enable GitHub Pages in the repository settings.
+GitHub Actions will automatically build your site and host it for free.

 ### Enable Github Pages

 The Github Action so Jekyll can automatically generate the static site content that Github Pages will then present our visitors.